WPManageNinja/fluent-affiliate-docs/guide/integrations/woocommerce-integration-with-fluentaffiliate.md

 * **Enable custom rate for specific product or categories:** This is a powerful feature that lets you override your default commission rate.
 Check this box if you want to set special commission rates for specific products or entire product categories.

 After that, click on the **+Add New Group** button.
+You will find options to choose how you want to apply this custom rate.
+You can set it for specific individual products or for entire product categories.

 ![Integration Settings](/guide/public/images/integrations/woocommerce/configure-woocommerce-settings.webp)

-### Custom Affiliate Rate Configuration
+>[!Note]

-After enabling custom rates, you can create specific commission rules for your products.
-This gives you the flexibility to offer higher commissions on certain items to encourage sales.
+> This feature gives you the flexibility to offer different commission rates for different products.
+For example, you could offer a higher commission on a new product as an incentive for affiliates to promote it more heavily.

 1. First, you must decide if the custom rate will apply to products or categories.
     * **By Specific Products:** Choose this to set a custom commission for one or more individual products.